-I graduated from Edinburgh College of Art with an MA in Fine Art/Painting.
+I graduated from Edinburgh College of Art with an MA in Fine Art/Painting and remained living and working in Scotland.
 Through teaching in schools, I acquired a passion for textiles and soon discovered how the qualities of this medium could enhance my painterly way of working.

-I was a member of the 62 Group, leaving to became founder chairman of the New Scottish Embroidery Group and subsequently first Chairman of EDGE scottish textile artists in 2000.
+I was a member of the 62 Group, leaving to become founder chairman of the New Scottish Embroidery Group and subsequently first Chairman of edge - textile artists scotland in 2000.
 In 1993 I was invited to join The Textile Study Group and as Chairman and Exhibitions organiser curated the TSG's touring exhibition Creative Dialogues.

 I have often used the traditional triptych as a way of bringing together variations of colour and atmosphere into a single work.
 It was one such piece that was purchased by The Museum of Scotland for their contemporary textile collection in 2001.